Optimal Execution in a Multiplayer Model of Transient Price Impact

 In practice, the placement of child orders is typically handled by execution algorithms.
 These al\-go\-rithms, including the popular VWAP (volume weighted average price, see for instance \citealp{Cartea2015}), are often based on the observation that price impact depends on the relative size of an order: Price impact is smaller when markets are busy.
-A simple execution algorithm might exploit this fact by trading every thirty seconds over the course of one trading day, placing large positions when market volume is high and placing small positions when market volume is low; while ensuring that the liquidation constraint is satisfied by the end of the day.

-The major weakness of this simple algorithm is its predictability.
+A simple execution algorithm might exploit this fact by trading every thirty seconds over the course of one trading day, placing large positions when market volume is high and small positions when market volume is low; while ensuring that the liquidation constraint is satisfied by the end of the day.
+The major weakness of such a simple algorithm is its predictability.
 Opportunistic investors with access to high-resolution data of financial markets (e.g., the entire limit order book) can detect the algorithm and reverse-engineer it to predict its future trading behavior.
-Once this is accomplished, they can pursue an order anticipation strategy: Trade in the same direction as the algorithm, but a little earlier; then wait until the execution algorithm has traded and clear inventory directly afterwards.
+Then they can pursue an order anticipation strategy: Trade in the same direction as the algorithm, but a little earlier; then wait until the execution algorithm has traded and clear inventory directly afterwards.
 This strategy---also known as front-running---turns the execution algorithm's price impact into a predictable source of profit.

 Order anticipation strategies require sophisticated detection algorithms \citep{Hirschey2016} and a quick alternation of buy and sell orders.
 Thus they are typically associated with high frequency traders, for instance by the \cite{SEC2010}.
 Notice however that order an\-ti\-ci\-pa\-tion strategies do not require the breathtaking speed which is necessary for ``true'' high frequency strategies such as stale order sniping or non-designated market making \citep{MacKenzie2011}.